jreed26/GameDevelopment/README.md

 ## Setting Up the Project Workspace

-Now Open Eclipse and create a new Work Space
+Now Open Eclipse and create a new Work Space:

-- Go To:
+<br>Go To:
 	- File
 		- **Import**: Existing Gradle Project